jimdeal/short-exercise-oop-encapsulation/README.md

 - Look at the `DodgyBankAccount`, this class is not well-encapsulated.
   Can you note down the problems with how the class is designed, and the ways it is being misused?

+>> Public attributes should be private
+>> This would allow un-controlled access to those attributes & so cause security issues

+>> Could rewardAmount be a public final instead ?

+>> Add in a parameter to addReward : to ensure award amount is known - rather than
+>> being able to be changed (after a user could reset the reward amount themselves)

 - Compare and contrast the `DodgyBankAccount` and the `SecureBankAccount`, how is the `SecureBankAccount` different to the `DodgyBankAccount`?
 How is it designed to prevent it from being misused?
 Are there instances of better method names for clearer abstraction?

+>> attributes private
+>> where necessary they are final
+>> magic numbers replaced with constants
+>> debitAmount(..) could be renamed debitAmountFromAccountBalance(..)
+>> addReward(..) could be renamed addRewardToAccountBalance(..)
+>> depositAmount(..) could be renamed depositAmountAndAddCurrentReward(..)

 ---
 ## 🐸 Extension Challenge